MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 ### Collaborate with data scientists

 Other data scientist may want to explore, test, and consume Web services directly in R using the functions in the `mrsdeploy` package installed with Microsoft R Server and R Client.
+Quality engineers might want to bring the models in these web services into validation and monitoring cycles.

 As the owner of the service, you can share the name and version number for the service with fellow data scientists so they can call the service in R using the functions in the `mrsdeploy` package.
 After authenticating, data scientists can use the `getService` function in R to call the service.
 Then, they can get details about the service and start consuming it.